-To stop professional counterfeiters from copying the labels, variable data (barcodes, 2D codes and OCR) is usually printed on highly reflective holographic OVD making them extremely difficult to read without sophisticated camera inspection technology.
+To stop professional counterfeiters from copying Tax Stamps, authentication and other security labels, variable data (barcodes, 2D codes and OCR) is usually printed on highly reflective holographic OVD making them extremely difficult to read without sophisticated camera inspection technology.

 Furthermore the solution must be easily fitted and integrated on existing label printing and finishing equipment and allow for machine readability of all common barcodes in the market today.

 After a rigorous RFP process, OpSec selected Lake Image Systems with its industry-leading Discovery MultiScan software with an 8K Line scan camera and optical lighting technology specifically designed to capture and decode barcodes, QR codes, 2D codes, and OCR printed on reflective material to monitor quality and verify data on OpSec’s security labels.
 The Discovery MultiScan system from Lake Image fully met the challenging requirements set by OpSec.